Cheering For The YWCA Triathlon

 We brainstormed potential giveaway items and presented a few options.
 They chose a budget-friendly kit that YWCA staff could send to key media contacts.
 Since the YWCA already had branded swim goggles on hand, it made sense to include them as part of the eye-catching kit – something unique that was unlikely to get lost at the bottom of a pile!

-In addition to the kit, we provided the YWCA with a public relations plan, complete with core messaging to support their efforts and align with their brand while also motivating racers.
+In addition to the kit, we provided complementary content strategy for the YWCA with a public relations plan, complete with core messaging to support their efforts and align with their brand while also motivating racers.
 We also developed content for the media kits, which included stories about inspirational women.

 Finally, we developed three engagement-focused social media campaigns that included graphics and a clever hashtag for each social post to get people excited about the event.
 The YWCA staff executed the social posts in the months leading up to the race.